Scrambling (linguistics): Ditransitive Embedded Clause

-These examples illustrate typical cases of scrambling in the midfield of a subordinate clause in German.
-All six clauses are acceptable, whereby the actual order that appears is determined by pragmatic considerations such as emphasis.
-If one takes the first clause (clause a) as the basic order, then scrambling has occurred in clauses b–f.
-The three constituents der Mann, der Frau, and die Bohnen have been scrambled.
+All six clauses are acceptable, whereby the actual order that appears is determined by pragmatic considerations such as emphasis (i.e., Focus and Topic).
+The canonical word order is usually considered the one that native speakers accept as the most natural in which none of the referents are known.
+If one takes the first clause (clause a) as the canonical order, then scrambling has occurred in clauses b–f.
+The three constituents (DP's) der Mann, der Frau, and die Bohnen have been scrambled to different positions depending on the discourse, with the second pronounced entity (DP) being the focus of the phrase (see "Discourse").

-Scrambling in German is associated with the midfield, i.e. the part of the sentence that appears between the finite verb and a non-finite verb in main clauses and between the subordinator (= subordinating conjunction) and the finite verb in an embedded clause (= subordinate clause).
+Definite vs. Indefinite Pronouns

 There is a clear tendency for definite pronouns to appear to the left in the midfield.
 In this regard, definite pronouns are frequent candidates to undergo scrambling:

-The canonical position of the object in German is to the right of the subject.
+The canonical position of the object in German is to the right of the subject (i.e., SOV).
 In this regard, the object pronouns mich in the first example and uns in the second example have been scrambled to the left, so that the clauses now have OS (object-subject) order.
-The second example is unlike the first example insofar as it, due to the presence of the auxiliary verb wird 'will', necessitates an analysis in terms of a discontinuity.
+The second example is unlike the first example as it necessitates an analysis in terms of a discontinuity, due to the presence of the auxiliary verb wird 'will'.